2XL/hwPython/interviews/README.md

 F. success and scale bring broad responsabilty

-application of the principles in previous working experience:
-  -> take ownership of tasks
+application of the principles in previous working experience: -> application one of each...git stat -> take ownership of tasks
   -> invent and simplify
   -> deliver results